ngogb02/CS50P-Final-Project/QtDesigner/README.md

     # Function used to remove certain items from the JSON file, by removing item from the JSON file, it will remove that item from showing up in the GUI.
     # When the user presses "Remove item", this function will be called, given that the user has specific the name of the item they want to remove.
-    def remove_item_from_JSON(filename: str, category: str, *items: object) -> None:
+    def remove_item_from_JSON(filename: str, category: str, *items: object):

-    # Function used to remove the entire category from the JSON file, this will also delete every items that exist within that category, and the GUI will reflect that change by  deleting the category tab and no items are
+    # Function used to remove the entire category from the JSON file, this will also delete every items that exist within that category, and the GUI will reflect that change by
+    # deleting the category tab and no items are
     # associate with it.
     # If the user does not specify an item name when pressing "Remove item", it will remove the entire category and any items that lives in that category.
     def remove_category_from_JSON(filename: str, category: str) -> None:

+    # Main function implemented to follow per CS50P final project requirement.
+    # Cannot put the main function of launching the GUI inside project.py because My_House_Inventory.py calls project.py to use the functions.
+    # This will result in a circular import and thus not run - therefore main.py is it's own file to launch to GUI without circular import issue.
+    def main():
+        ...

+    if __name__ == "__main__":
+    main()
 ```

 ### inventory.json